matthewkarlson/IMP_PCMLAI_Final_Project/model_card.md

 - Overall quality and condition
 - Location-specific features

 These features are numerical or categorical and are preprocessed for model training.
-I opted to only train on normal saleconditions.
+I opted to only train on normal saleconditions as this improved model performance.

 **Output:**
 The output is a single numerical value predicting the sale price of the property in dollars.